$162,051Average Value$129Average Price per Sq Ft9Homes For Sale

 Generations have grown up here

 Just 6 miles from Downtown Buffalo, Kensington-Bailey is anchored by its generational history.
-Known locally as Ken-Bailey, this northeastern Buffalo neighborhood keeps its resilience despite its challenges.
-It is a walkable and bikeable area where restaurants, corner stores, local shops and professional services line Bailey Avenue and Kensington Avenue, the neighborhood's busiest thoroughfares.
+The construction of Kensington Expressway in 1950 through the middle of the area disrupted the community, though the area has been resilient despite these challenges.
+Today, Ken Bailey, as it is called by locals, is a walkable and bikeable area where restaurants, corner stores, local shops and professional services line Bailey Avenue and Kensington Avenue, the neighborhood's busiest thoroughfares.
 "Homeownership in Kensington is changing," says Nicholas Giambra, Associate Broker at Keller Williams Realty.
 "For a long time, it was a market that didn't have access to resources.
 Now, people are buying homes, doing roofs and driveways, and fixing their kitchens, and the market can support those capital improvements."

 Long standing 20th century homes